shant0786/Ostad-Assignment/README.md

 4. Create some form using form-group bootstrap class.
 5. Create some list with list-group bootstrap class. &#x2714;
 6. Create a navbar with Bootstrap &#x2714;
-7. Create a progress-bar with Bootstrap.
+7. Create a progress-bar with Bootstrap.&#x2714;
 8. Create a pagination with Bootstrap.
 9. Create a table with Bootstrap. &#x2714;
 10. Create a dropdown with Bootstrap &#x2714;